 Alun Davies from Waterlooville, UK.

 Travel writer Rob McFarland from Sydney (Australia) checking out the Devon Coast-to-Coast section of the London-Land's End Cycle Route.
-We are awaiting his articles in the Australia media and will place a link here!
+Check out his article in the Australia media here!

 "Indeed a beautiful route across Southern England!
 I cycled Harwich-London- Plymouth with the book from 17 August until 4 September.
 My wife joined me in Plymouth to cycle together back east via the south coast to Dover.
 Only then I started to truly appreciate the great value of the London-Land's End Cycle Route Book!
 The issues I encountered on "London-Land's End" were very minor in comparison to trying to cycle the official south coast route, NCN 2.
 On "London-Land's End" I only got lost once (in Barking) and I found the route very varied.
 NCN 2 on the South Coast was much harder to accomplish (many steep climbs), although this gets compensated by great scenery.
 The biggest problem of NCN 2 are the busy roads and various gaps in the route.
 The signage just ends promptly where there is no good cycle route possible.
 It is definitely no fun to cycle on busy, winding roads!
 It is on those moments I really became aware of the value of "London- Land's End", as it indeed offers a completely continuous traffic-calmed route!
 So, all thumbs up for London-Land's End!"